Saabuh/Prototype-T/unityNotes.md

 the core principle of an interface is to define a contract for behavior, not a contract for implementation or data storage.

 When you put a property in an interface, you are not telling the class "you must have a variable called Name."
 You are telling it: "You must provide a public-facing way for other code to get your name and set your name.
 I don't care how you do it internally."
+This is the final piece of the puzzle.
+The interfaces should represent everything another system needs to know to interact with it